Sabbinator/Python-Projects/README.md

 29. A Discord Chat Bot to police my very lonely, desserted Discord server.
 30. A News Application.
 31. A Language App akin to Anki or Quizlet and community based.
 My Language-Learning Discord would love this!
+32. Password Application, like inputting and saving passwords.
+Maybe a lock screen too, I don't know.

 Questionable Projects (Are they worth the time?):
 1. Dice Roller Application.